Written by Noah Miller, Program Associate for Ghana

-1. Become a member of your local Chapter because, well, you’ve already binged all the good Netflix.
+1. Become a member or start a new Global Brigades Chapter of at your university because, well, you’ve already binged all the good Netflix.

 2. Check your email, attend fundraisers and events, meet deadlines.
 You still might not really understand what you are a part of, but it feels good to get out of the house.

 3. Winter/Spring/Summer break finally comes, and you head to the airport with your group.
 Everyone is a bit giddy to be traveling internationally, and you still aren’t entirely sure what to expect.

 4. Go on brigade.
 Absolutely love it.
 The staff are so passionate and warm, and the community members you meet are humble, resilient, and (perhaps) not what you expected!